Bring AP CSP to Your School

 To give educators an overview of the course’s principles and pedagogy as well as its benefits to students, share the resources in our Recruitment Toolkit.

-Professional development opportunities are available from the College Board and several endorsed providers.
+Professional learning opportunities are available from College Board and several endorsed providers.
 Mentoring is available through AP Mentoring.
 Learn more.

 Step 2: Explore Curriculum Options